Jennifer Warwick

 • Postgraduate Diploma in Counselling from the Australian College of Applied Psychology (2012).

-• BA (Hons) in Public Administration from De Montfort University.
+• BA (Hons) Public Administration from De Montfort University.

 Professional Experience:

-• I have worked extensively in youth and family services as a family and school counsellor, supporting students, parents, carers, and teachers.
+• I have extensive experience in youth and family services as a family and school counsellor, supporting students, parents, carers, and teachers.

 • I am currently working as a locum counsellor at Sussex University.